publiccodenet/about/organization/roadmap.md

 Members:

 * Develop a scalable business and governance model
-* Develop a growth model
+* Develop a growth model for the organization

 This phase is over when: the members are willing to commit to stage 3 and scaling